top of page

 We love Yellowstone!

 All our Yellowstone guides have many years experience in assisting participants of every age and background in place-based, science-based learning in the world's first National Park.
-We are adept at helping you feel Yellowstone's essence, not just see it.
+We are adept at not just seeing Yellowstone, but helping you feel its essence.
 Our knowledge, experience, passion, and storytelling will leave you with memories of an unrivaled experience and a deeper appreciation for living on a moving, breathing planet!

 Ashea Mills,